Table of Contents

 PredictPoseIdentities

-evaluates the full SLEAP model network.
-In addition to extracting pose information for each detected instance in the image, it also returns the inferred identity of the object, i.e. it performs inference on the top-down-id-model network.
+PredictPoseIdentities runs the multi_class_topdown_combined model.
+This model combines the centroid detection model with a centered instance multiclass model.
+In addition to extracting pose information for each detected instance in the image, this model also returns the inferred identity of the object.

 PredictSinglePose

-operator that implements a single_instance network.
 Since the centroid detection step is not performed by the network, the operator expects an already centered instance on which it will run the pose estimation.
-Moreover, the network will always return a single output per incoming frame, even if no valid instances are detected.
+This operator will always return a single output per incoming frame, even if no valid instances are detected.